CDKitchen.com - It's what's cooking online!

 1/4 teaspoon ground ginger, or more if desired

 To make the batter, combine the cornstarch, salt, and pepper in a shallow dish.
-Beat the egg yolks with the water until combined.
+Beat the egg yolks with the water in a small bowl until combined.
 Add the egg mixture to the cornstarch and blend until smooth.

-Heat the oil in a large wok or skillet.
+Heat the oil in a large wok or skillet to 350 degrees F.

-Dip the chicken pieces into the egg mixture then cook in the hot oil until golden brown, turning as needed.
+Dip the chicken pieces into the egg mixture, coating them completely and letting any excess egg drip off.
+Then add them to the hot oil (in batches as needed) and cook until golden brown, turning as needed.
 Remove with a slotted spoon and drain on paper towels.

 Place the chicken in a serving dish and top with the sliced green onions.
 Pour the sauce evenly over the top of the chicken.